This post may contain affiliate links. Read the full disclosure

 It helps to weigh up the pros and cons of travelling with car seats before you leave.

 Inflatable Airplane Toddler Bed

-We have travelled with a Plane Pal before and while the concept is great, we found it to be unnecessary excess carry on luggage overall.
+We have travelled with a travel footrest before and while the concept is great, we found it to be unnecessary excess carry-on luggage overall, as we like to pack extremely light.
 Although at the time our kids were quite young and did not need a lot of room to get comfortable.

 THE BEST AIRLINES FOR FAMILY TRAVEL